omar@kali:~$

 SSH Login

-Running sudo -l listed that Jessie could run wget as root without a password.
-This is an opportunity for privilege escalation by abusing wget functionality.
+Running sudo -l showed that Jessie could run wget as root without a password.

 Sudo Permissions